folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

-These functions differ in two ways:
+Labeled match differs from the "loop + match" in two ways:

 - labeled match can more clearly express intent, especially when implementing interpreters, parsers or other Finite State Automata
 - labeled match enables more optimal code generation: when the next branch is known at compile time, rustc will try to jump there directly

 A straightforward lowering of `emulate_labeled_switch` to machine code would produce inefficient code, because the `match` is an [unpredictable branch](https://en.wikipedia.org/wiki/Branch_predictor).
 When the target branch of a `continue 'label value` is known at compile time, labeled match will in most cases generate an unconditional branch to the right location.
-Unconditional jumps do not need to be predicted, so this code generation reduces the number of branch misses and improves performance.
+Unconditional jumps do not need to be predicted, so this code generation approach reduces the number of branch misses and improves performance.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation